-Yong Chul Park.
-Yong Chul Park was appointed as our Executive Vice President of Worldwide Manufacturing Operations in February 2016, and serves as President of our subsidiary Amkor Technology Korea, a position he has held since October 2015.
-Prior to assuming his current role, Mr. Park served as Corporate Vice President of Worldwide Manufacturing since October 2015 and Senior Vice President of Corporate Manufacturing in Korea since 2012.
-Since joining Amkor in 1986, Mr. Park has also held various key management positions in operations, engineering, production control and customer service, and facilities & industrial engineering, including roles in Korea, China, the Philippines and Taiwan.
-Mr. Park has over 30 years of experience in the semiconductor industry and holds a B.S. degree and a Master's degree in Metallurgical Engineering from Han Yang University of Seoul, Korea.
+YoungKukPark.
+YoungKuk Park was appointed as our Executive Vice President of Worldwide Manufacturing Operations and as President of our subsidiary Amkor Technology Korea, in March 2019.
+Prior to assuming his current role, Mr. Park served as Corporate Vice President of Manufacturing at Amkor Technology Philippines from 2016 to 2018.
+Prior to his role in the Philippines, Mr. Park served as Corporate Vice President and Head of Corporate Manufacturing in Korea.
+Since joining Amkor, Mr. Park has also held various key management positions in operations, industrial engineering, quality assurance, research and development, human resources, and process engineering.
+Mr. Park has over 30 years of experience in the semiconductor industry and holds a Bachelor's degree from the Department of Electronics Engineering at Konkuk University in Seoul, Korea.

 Giel Rutten.
 Giel Rutten joined Amkor in January 2014 as Executive Vice President of Advanced Products.
-Mr. Rutten has close to 30 years of experience in the global semiconductor industry.
+Mr. Rutten has 30 years of experience in the global semiconductor industry.
 Over the previous four years, he served as Chief Executive Officer of Ledzworld, an LED technology company.
 Prior to that, he was Senior Vice President and General Manager for the Home Business Unit of NXP B.V. (formerly, Philips Semiconductors).
 Mr. Rutten first joined Philips in 1984, and served in various key management positions in the areas of general management, marketing, operations and engineering in Europe, Asia and the United States.
 Mr. Rutten holds a Master's degree in Physics and Chemistry from the University of Nijmegen, the Netherlands.